-In many optimization problems, one is given a (say, geometric) input, and one is interested in computing the minimum of a function over this input.
-Such a function can be, for example, the minimum cost clustering of the input, the price of a minimum spanning tree, the radius of the smallest enclosing disk, the closest pair distance, and many other functions.
-Often for such optimization problems it is possible to construct a decision procedure, which given a query value can decide whether the query is smaller or larger than the minimum of the function.
-Naturally, one would like to use this decider to perform a binary search to compute the minimum.
-However, often this is inherently not possible as the set of possible solutions is a real interval.
-Instead one must identify a set of critical values at which the function changes.
-Naturally, searching over these values directly can be costly as often the number of such critical values is much larger than the desired running time.
-Instead one attempts to perform an implicit search over them.
+It is often possible to construct a decision procedure for such an optimization problem, which, given a query value, can decide whether the query is smaller or larger than the value of the function, without computing the function explicitly.
+Naturally, one would like to use this decider to compute the function itself by (say) performing a binary search, to compute the minimum value which is still feasible (which is the value of the function).
+However, often this is inherently not possible as the set of possible query values is a real interval (which is not finite).
+Instead, one first identifies a finite set of critical values that must contain the optimum value, and then searches over these values.

+Naturally, searching over these values directly can be costly, as often the number of such critical values is much larger than the desired running time.
+An alternative is to attempt to perform an implicit search.

 One of the most powerful techniques to solve optimization problems efficiently in Computational Geometry, using such an implicit search, is the \emphi{parametric search} technique of Megiddo \cite{m-apcad-83}.
 It is relatively complicated, as it involves implicitly extracting values from a simulation of a parallel decision procedure (often a parallel sorting algorithm).
-For this reason it is inherently not possible for parametric search to lead to algorithms which run faster than $O(n\log n)$ time.
+For this reason, it is inherently not possible for parametric search to lead to algorithms that run faster than $O(n\log n)$ time.
 Nevertheless, it is widely used in designing efficient geometric optimization algorithms, see \cite{ast-apsgo-94,s-ps-97}.
-Luckily, in many cases one can replace parametric search by simpler techniques (see prune-and-search below for example) and in particular, it can be replaced by randomization, see the work by van Oostrum and Veltkamp \cite{ov-psmp-04}.
+Luckily, in many cases, one can replace parametric search by simpler techniques (see prune-and-search below, for example), and in particular, it can be replaced by randomization, see the work by van Oostrum and Veltkamp \cite{ov-psmp-04}.
 Another example of replacing parametric search by randomization is the new simplified algorithm for the \Frechet distance \cite{hr-fdre-11}.
-Surprisingly, sometimes these alternative techniques can actually lead to linear time algorithms.
+Surprisingly, sometimes these alternative techniques can actually lead to linear-time algorithms.

 \SaveIndent